Heavy artillery fire on Gaza escalates violence as clashes between Arabs and Jews rock Israeli cities - KESQ

 United Nations officials inside Gaza said dozens of people had fled their homes in the north and east of the enclave to seek refuge in schools — belonging to the United Nations relief agency for Palestinian refugees — which are considered designated emergency shelters.

-Just a few kilometres away, residents in the Israeli town of Ashkelon were fleeing to their bomb shelters again, as sirens wailed warning of a fresh barrage of rockets.
+Just a few kilometers away, residents in the Israeli town of Ashkelon were fleeing to their bomb shelters again, as sirens wailed warning of a fresh barrage of rockets.

 Israel has called up 7,000 army reservists so far, he added.
 Most analysts believe that the current build-up of a single division’s worth of armor and infantry is not sufficient to conduct such a major incursion.